Key Points Worth Considering when Exploring the Switch to Fines Free:

-Here are a few ways some of our libraries have gone fines free with confidence and avoided or minimized potential losses:
+Here are a few ways some of Unique’s library clients have gone fines free with confidence and avoided or minimized potential losses:

-Do a trial period – One of our libraries did a ‘Fines Take a Summer Vacation’ promotional event.
+Do a trial period – One of Unique’s library clients did a ‘Fines Take a Summer Vacation’ promotional event.
 For 3-6 months no overdue accounts incurred fines.
-It allowed them to try out ‘Fines Free’, gather plenty of data to see if it’s something they wanted to implement permanently the following fiscal year, and was risk-free because it was presented to patrons as a temporary event.
+It allowed them to try out ‘Fines Free,’ gather plenty of data to see if it’s something they wanted to implement permanently the following fiscal year.
+It was risk-free because it was presented to patrons as a temporary event.

-Test the waters – Try going Fines Free with Unique for juvenile materials only at first and then rolling it out to all patrons (adults and juveniles) if it proves to work out well.
+Test the waters – Try going Fines Free with Unique for children’s materials only at first and then rolling it out to all patrons if it proves to work out well.